TL;DR

 Sometimes retrofitting is unavoidable.
 Perhaps your practicum was assigned with minimal competency discussion, or you inherited ongoing work with no opportunity to shape it.
 When backward mapping is your only option, these strategies help make connections feel genuine.

 Start by translating your work into competency language.
 What skills did you actually use?
 Make a list without looking at the competency statements.
 Then compare your list to CEPH language.
 You'll likely find more overlap than expected—you just weren't using the same vocabulary.
+If the competency language itself feels foreign, spending time with the actual CEPH definitions before writing can help bridge the gap.

 Focus on the verbs in competency statements.
 "Assess," "apply," "select," "communicate"—these action words describe what you did, even if the context differs from textbook examples.
 Your work assessing food access barriers absolutely demonstrates assessment skills, even if the competency statement uses different public health examples.